 Design and Use

-To use the cardioid dynamic mic, you will need an XLR cable and a recording interface (voice recorder or multi-input amp).
+You will need an XLR cable and a recording interface (voice recorder or multi-input amp) to use the cardioid dynamic mic.
 You will need Audacity recording software if you plan to use this microphone for YouTube or podcast recording.
 You’re now ready to record and jam out.

 The SM58 is a solid piece of hardware in terms of build quality.
 The SM58’s simple design shows that function is more important than form.
 It has a removable grille made of steel that can be removed and replaced easily.